January 6, 2021

 Don’t Leave Money on the Table

-Would $12,000 in tax return come in handy during these crazy times?
+Would a good few $1,000s in tax return come in handy during these crazy times?
 That is the average amount you can deduct / month by keeping a mileage log.
 You need supporting IRS-Proof Mileage Logs whether you choose to use the Standard Mileage Rate or the Actual Expense Method to claim a Vehicle Deduction.

 With the MileageWise Mileage Tracker App, you can easily track your trips and refuelings on the go.
-With the AdWise feature, we have developed a technology that makes an IRS-proof Mileage log recommendation for you by taking into account all the legal regulations about mileage logging and tax return policies.
+With the AdWise Wizard feature, we have developed a technology that makes an IRS-proof Mileage log recommendation for you by taking into account all the legal regulations about mileage logging and tax return policies.
 Using this technology we can make you a Recommended, Personalized Mileage Log, which will correspond to the exact mileage you have driven according to your odometer, even Retrospectively.

 In the process the Built-In IRS Auditor checks and corrects 70 logical conflicts with a Smart Algorithm, so your Mileage log will be IRS-proof without a doubt, meeting Every Expectation.

 If you are still worried that you can’t keep track of your mileage, Outsource It to our Experts.
 They will be more than happy to help!